 Tsurumi will exhibit a selection of durable pumps from its 250 strong product range.
 Both full scale and cross-section models, which show the inner workings of the pump, will be on display.
 The company will also highlight its heavy-duty pump cable designed specifically for underground construction.

 Tsurumi will focus on its key product features at the event, including:

 - Safe and reliable: Safety in underground and tunnel construction is paramount.
 Pumps that remove residual water and ensure on-site safety must be reliable.
 Tsurumi's pumps have a reputation for strength and provide many years of reliable service.

 Their long-life can be attributed to several innovations unique to the company.
-These include a watertight box that ensures no water can ingress at the cable entry; a dry-running capability that means the pump does not need a constant flow of water to remain cool; a double-mechanical seal inside the oil bath to significantly reduce wear; and a patented oil lifter that reduces erosion on the double-mechanical seal.
+These include a watertight box that ensures no water can ingress at the cable entry; a dry-running capability that means the pump does not need a constant flow of water to remain cool; a double-mechanical seal inside the oil bath to significantly reduce wear; and an inhouse developed oil lifter that reduces erosion on the double-mechanical seal.

 - Power in the deep: Tsurumi's pumps deliver the power and performance to tackle any tunnelling job.
 Its pumps can reach heads of up to 177 m and have capacities of more than 12,500 l/min.
 The company's endurance pumps can be used in deep wells and withstand depths of up to 50 m.
 Tsurumi will display a wide range of its heavy-duty pumps used in rugged underground applications.

 - Easy maintenance: Tsurumi's pumps are built to last.
 They are designed for easy maintenance and quick repair.
 Their simple yet robust construction means they can be dismantled using basic tools (a screwdriver or spanner) and technicians need only basic training to handle maintenance.